Nyandwi/algorithms/algorithms/quick-sort.md

 ```

 * The runtime of quick sort is O(N^2) in the worst case scenario.
 Quick sort has high runtime complexity because it is a recursive algorithm.
+The average runtime is `O(NlogN)`.
 * The randomized quick sort (with random pivot) has a runtime complexity of O(NlogN), where N is the number of elements in the array.
 * Is quick sort really quick?
 Well, maybe not.
 But it is a good choice for sorting small arrays, and it can perform much faster than merge or heap sort.
 * The next is the real [implementation](algorithms/quick-sort.py) of a quick sort.